FAIR Fine Art Checklist

 Photography Trimmed Margins, Full-Sheet Size, and Border-Loss Checklist

-A photography trimmed-margins, full-sheet-size, and border-loss checklist helps buyers document whether a print still retains its full sheet, whether edges or presentation borders were cut down, and what front, edge, verso, frame, and measurement photos a FAIR specialist needs before appraisal.
+A photography trimmed-margins and full-sheet-size checklist helps you document whether a print keeps its full sheet, whether borders were cut down, and which front, edge, verso, frame, and measurement photos FAIR should review before appraisal.

 Photography Trimmed Margins, Full-Sheet Size, and Border-Loss Checklist - FAIR online appraisal guide illustration